mobxjs/mobx/docs/refguide/api.md

 # Utilities

-_Here are some utilities that might make working with observable objects or computed values more convenient._
+_Here are some utilities that might make working with observable objects or computed values more convenient.
+More, less trivial utilities can be found in the * [mobx-utils](https://github.com/mobxjs/mobx-utils) package._

 ### `Provider` (`mobx-react` package)